Merisse/STATS/README.md

-# STDAS
+# STATS
-This repository contains the code implementation of STDAS!
+This repository contains the code implementation of STATS!

 Comming soon!